Long-CLIP: Unlocking the Long-Text Capability of CLIP: Experiments

 \subsection{Ablation Study}

-\textbf{Effectiveness of our core component.} There are two core component strategy in our fine-tuning method.
+\textbf{Effectiveness of our core component.} There are two core component strategy in our method.
 The first is the knowledge-preserved stretching of positional embedding, which prevents a distortion on well-established positional representation.
 The second is the primary component matching, aligning both coarse-grained and fine-grained information for a text-image pair.
-To demonstrate that both strategies can effectively improve the performance of the model, we tested the model's accuracy on different tasks both with and without using these two strategies.
+To demonstrate that both strategies can improve the performance of the model, we tested the model's accuracy on different tasks both with and without using these two strategies.
 For the knowledge-preserved stretching (KPS), we compare it with interpolating each position with a fixed ratio 3.
 For the primary component matching (PCM), we compare it with simply fine-tuning with (long caption, image) pairs.
 The result is demonstrated in Tab.~\ref{tab:whether}.
 As can be seen, removing any of the strategies we proposed will result in a significant loss of short text capabilities.

-\textbf{Different strategy keeping short-text capability.} We leverage primary component matching during long-text fine-tuning to extract the fine-grained image feature and align both coarse-grained and fine-grained information of both modalities.
+\textbf{Different strategy keeping short-text capability.} We leverage primary component matching during long-text fine-tuning.
 And obviously, there exist multiple strategies to help maintain the short-text capability.
 To further validate the superiority of our method, we design and implement three different strategies.

 \textbf{1) Undistinguished Image Feature.} No distinguishing between coarse-grained and fine-grained image features.
 Align the same image feature $I$ with its corresponding long text $T_{long}$ and short text $T_{short}$ at the same time.